 Excessive time spent sitting/driving/doing desk work can lead to SMA in relation to the muscles of the front of the body (Red Light Reflex).
 You lose the ability to lengthen these muscles to their true resting length.
 When these muscles are tight they round the shoulders forward, pull the chest, and in turn the head, down and forward into typical slumped posture.

 Often, in a situation as illustrated above, the conventional view is that the muscles of the back of the body are ‘long and weak’ and the muscles of the front are ‘tight and short’.
-Thomas Hanna addresses this fallacy quite specifically and comprehensively in his teaching.
-The tight side is not weak it is perfectly strong, it is also fatigued.
-If you palpate a tight muscle you will feel how it is very hard, that is because it is strongly contracted.
+I would argue the tight side is not weak, it is perfectly strong, it is also fatigued.
+If you touch a tight muscle you will feel how it is very hard, that is because it is strongly contracted.
 The perceived ‘weakness’ is a result of the fatigue from being constantly contracted and constantly using energy.
 There is a difference between being weak and being fatigued.
 The strength of a muscle is dependant on its ability to contract fully and equally to relax fully.
 A muscle that never relaxes is always tired and so cannot do its job properly.

 This distinction is very important.
-When we restore the ability to fully relax, to the ‘tight/short’ side (by eliminating the SMA through pandiculation), the ‘longer/weaker’ side is no longer inhibited and so it can contract fully again.
-This creates a state of co-ordination and balance between the muscles.
+When we restore the ability to fully relax the ‘tight/short’ side (by eliminating the SMA through pandiculation), the ‘longer/weaker’ side is no longer inhibited and so it can contract fully again.
+This restores co-ordination and balance between the muscles.
 With this improved balance and co-ordination improved movement, comfort and posture is inevitable.

-So, good posture, relaxed and tall, is the absence of excessive muscular tension throughout the body and balance and co-ordination between opposing muscle groups.
+Good posture, relaxed and tall, is the absence of excessive muscular tension throughout the body and balance and co-ordination between opposing muscle groups.
 With good posture you will be able to move quickly if you need to, without excess muscle tension.
-It’s not about tightening muscles in order to stay standing upright!
+It’s not about tightening muscles in order to stay standing upright.

-Good posture can be attained quickly and easily through Somatic Exercises.
-These exercises allow you to eliminate SMA and so remain in a neutral state of relaxed balance.
+Improved posture can be attained quickly and easily through Somatic Movements.
+They allow you to eliminate SMA and so remain in a fair state of relaxed balance.
 Poor posture cannot be ‘fixed’ by adding MORE tension to muscles that are incorrectly thought to be WEAK!

 Poor Posture = unnecessary involuntary tension in the body causing imbalance.